Aparson13/Project1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:

-- _TODO: List the IP addresses of the machines you are monitoring_ 10.0.0.5
+10.0.0.5
 10.0.0.6

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_

 Filebeats
 Metricbeats

 These Beats allow us to collect the following information from each machine:
-- In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

 Filebeat collects log files from machines.
 An example .
 Metric Beats collect how well our system does.